SPANISH LANGUAGE CENTER

 - Credits: 4

-Colonisation and Decolonisation from a Latin American and Global Perspective
+Colonization and decolonization from a Latin American and global perspective

-This course examines contemporary intellectual and theoretical contributions to the study of colonisation and decolonisation processes, adopting an interdisciplinary approach.
-Students will acquire a foundational understanding of the history of Latin American colonialism, the central tenets of postcolonial critique, and critical perspectives within twenty-first-century counter-hegemonic and decolonial thought.
+This course explores, from an interdisciplinary perspective, current intellectual and theoretical contributions to processes of colonization and decolonization.
+Students will acquire a basic understanding of the history of Latin American colonialism, the central ideas of postcolonial criticism, and the critical perspectives of contemporary counter-hegemonic and decolonial thought in the 21st century.

 - Level: B2